f5devcentral/f5-velos-training/docs/initial_setup_of_velos.rst

   syscon-2-active(config-remote-server-10.255.0.142)# exit
   syscon-2-active(config)# commit

-From the GUI:
+**From the GUI:**

 You can configure the DNS and Time setting from the GUI if preferred.
-DNS is configured under Network Settings > DNS.
+DNS is configured under **Network Settings > DNS**.
 Here you can add DNS lookup servers, and optional search domains.
 This will be needed for the VELOS chassis to resolve hostnames that may be used for external services like ntp, authentication servers, or to reach iHealth for qkview uploads.

 .. image:: images/initial_setup_of_velos/image4.png
   :align: center